What’s up, Hungry Muggles

 - 4 tablespoons butter

 - 4 tablespoons butter separated into 2 tablespoons

 - ¼ cup beef broth or stock

 - fried eggs

-- Chop the onions and add to a pan with 2 tablespoons of butter.
+- Chop the onions and add them to a pan with 2 tablespoons of butter.
 Stir frequently to avoid any sides browning too much.
 Cook for about 10 minutes.

 - Drain the potatoes when they are easily broken apart with a fork.
-Add to a bowl attachment on a stand mixer.
+Add them to a bowl attachment on a stand mixer.

 - Use another skillet to prepare the sausages.
 Start by cooking the sausages in a ½ inch of water while covered.
 When the water has evaporated, add a tablespoon of butter and flip the sausages every few minutes to brown evenly on all sides.

 - Add the flour and the remaining 2 tablespoons of butter to the onions, and scrape up any browned bits.
 Pour in the white wine to deglaze the pan, followed by the beef broth.
 Bring to a rolling boil for 2-3 minutes before reducing the heat to let the gravy thicken.
 Stir occasionally.

 - Beat the potatoes in the stand mixer while adding the butter, milk, and cream.